stanislavglazko/comics_to_vk/README.md

 # Comics publisher

-My app downloads comics from https://xkcd.com/ and post to your community in vk.
+My app downloads comic from https://xkcd.com/ and post it to your community in vk.
-It makes random choice from xkcd.com collection of comics, takes image and comment and make a post on the wall of your community.
+My app makes random choice from xkcd.com collection of comics, takes image and comment and make a post on the wall of your community.

 ### How to install